chvolow24/jackdaw/README.md

 ### Pure data

 > [!NOTE]
-> This is an experimental feature.
+> This is an experimental feature and is not yet reliable.

 <img src="assets/readme_imgs/pd_jackdaw.png"/>

 [Pure data](https://puredata.info/) (often "Pd") is a graphical audio programming environment developed by Miller Puckette.
-It is very similar to Max, which was also developed by Puckette, but, unlike Max, is free to download and use.
+It is very similar to Max, which was also developed by Puckette, but unlike Max, is free to download and use.
 Pure data can be used to create things like synthesizers and drum machines, as well as sound production programs that are too unusual to be designated as such.

 Pd also provides a method for writing your own objects (called "externals") for use in the program.
 Jackdaw is capable of communicating with (and receiving audio from) Pd by means of an external called `pd_jackdaw~`.
 This external needs to be built and loaded into Pd.